 Public Address, 2025-, sidewalk intervention consisting of upcycled aluminum city street signs, 8.5x11”, 13 signs across Manhattan, commissioned by the Storefront for Art and Architecture and the NYC Deptartment of Cultural Affairs and in partnership with NYC Department of Homeless Services and DOT Art

 New York City remains the only municipality in the United States to guarantee the right to shelter, a commitment established through decades of advocacy and litigation.
-I have served as the Public Artist in Residence with the NYC Department of Homeless Services and the Department of Cultural Affairs since 2022.
-Public Address is a citywide public artwork commissioned by the Storefront for Art and Architecture that centers the lived experience of those most impacted by housing insecurity.
-The project establishes a dialogue with New York City, affirming access to temporary shelter as a basic right while also exposing the limits of such provision in addressing deeper crises of affordability, displacement, and care.
+Public Address is an evolving, iterative citywide public artwork commissioned by the Storefront for Art and Architecture that centers the lived experience of those most impacted by housing insecurity.
+The project emerges from my ongoing role as Public Artist in Residence with the NYC Department of Homeless Services and the Department of Cultural Affairs, a position I’ve held since 2022.
+Public Address establishes a dialogue with New York City, affirming access to temporary shelter as a basic right while also exposing the limits of such provision in addressing deeper crises of affordability, displacement, and care.

-Over the course of a year, five large-scale installations—one per borough—will rotate through city parks.
-These spaces are designed for deep listening and respite, in a city where public space is increasingly privatized.
+Over the course of a year, five large-scale installations—one per borough—will rotate through NYC Parks.
+These installations are designed for deep listening and respite, in a city where public space is increasingly privatized.
 One sign per community district will be installed and affixed to lampposts across the city, prompting passersby to pause and engage.
-Over 300 participants have contributed so far, with new entries continually integrated as the project travels.
+As the project grows and iterates across the city, new entires will be integrated in real time.

-By embedding testimony within the visual and spatial codes of the city, the project amplifies voices too often excluded from public discourse while foregrounding ways in which civic infrastructures can be reimagined as platforms for listening.
+By embedding testimony within the visual and spatial codes of the city, Public Address amplifies voices too often excluded from public discourse while foregrounding ways in which civic infrastructures can be reimagined as platforms for listening.
 Most importantly, the project’s public presence offers unhoused people and staff an unprecedented space for their voices to be centered and heard.

 ︎︎︎ Map of individual signs across Manhattan